-When using '' as a bullet, lines must be indented or they will be seen as top-level headlines.
+&lt;sup>6 When using '\' as a bullet, lines must be indented or they will be seen as top-level headlines.
 Also, when you are hiding leading stars to get a clean outline view, plain list items starting with a star are visually indistinguishable from true headlines.
-In short: even though '' is supported, it may be better not to use it for plain list items
+In short: even though '\' is supported, it may be better not to use it for plain list items

-Org-mode only changes the filling settings for Emacs.
+&lt;sup>7 Org-mode only changes the filling settings for Emacs.
 For XEmacs, you should use Kyle E. Jones' 'filladapt.el'.
 To turn this on, put into '.emacs':